Taylor Cadwallader

 Goal: Create a cohesive and enjoyable experience within an evolving custom engine.

-Role: Design Lead, UX & Systems Designer, QA
+Role: Design Lead, UX & Systems Designer

 Engine: Custom C++ Engine